Pascal-Juma/What-Happens-When-You-Type-Google.com-And-Press-Enter/0x0-Basics/introduction.md

 Assuming we are using HTTP2, having one TCP connection the client will build one stream of data, put headers along and compress it to a binary format.

 Then take the symmetric key encryption which it did from TLS and encrypt that piece of data and send it across the binary protocol.

+The whole packet the stream receives at the server and the server recognises it as get request and now is up to the 'Google.com' to do the load balancer.